-I have one more idea, and then I shall close; and that is the nourishment here indicated; "They shall suck of the abundance of the seas;" that is they shall draw to themselves great abundance, have plenty of everything.
+I have one more idea, and then I shall close; and that is the nourishment here indicated: "They shall suck of the abundance of the seas;" that is they shall draw to themselves great abundance, have plenty of everything.
 This will mean the happiness and blessedness of the people that are thus gathered in.
-I will show you the word of the Lord upon this in conclusion, their happiness and blessedness.
-Isaiah 66, "Rejoice you with Jerusalem," (this new Jerusalem,) "all you that love her, rejoice for joy with her, all you that mourn for her;" who sit down by the rivers of Babylon, and hang your harps upon the willows, and mourn when you remember Jerusalem, because you cannot be there, the soul afar off in captivity, yet, "if I forget you, O Jerusalem let my right hand forget its cunning;" if I do not remember Jerusalem, this new covenant order of things, if I do not make it my chief joy, for what in the whole range of existence is there to equal it?
+I will shew you the word of the Lord upon this in conclusion; their happiness and blessedness.
+Isaiah lxvi.
+"Rejoice ye with Jerusalem," (this new Jerusalem,) "all ye that love her, rejoice for joy with her, all ye that mourn for her;" who sit down by the rivers of Babylon, and hang your harps upon the willows, and mourn when you remember Jerusalem, because you cannot be there, the soul afar off in captivity, yet, "if I forget thee, O Jerusalem let my right hand forget its cunning;" if I do not remember Jerusalem, this new covenant order of things, if I do not make it my chief joy, for what in the whole range of existence is there to equal it?
 Well, what next?
-Why, "That you may suck, and be satisfied with the breasts of her consolations;" There the new Jerusalem is spoken of as a mother, and we as children; and we shall be satisfied with the breasts of her consolations, everlasting consolation, consolation that shall swallow up all our tribulation; "that you may milk out and be delighted with the abundance of her glory.
-For thus says the Lord, I will extend peace to her like a river; and the glory of the Gentiles like a flowing stream; then shall you suck, you shall be borne upon her sides, and be dandled upon her knees.
-As one whom his mother comforts, so will I comfort you; and you shall be comforted in Jerusalem.
-And when you see this your heart shall rejoice."
+Why, "That ye may suck, and be satisfied with the breasts of her consolations; There the new Jerusalem is spoken of as a mother, and we as children; and we shall be satisfied with the breasts of her consolations, everlasting consolation, consolation that shall swallow up all our tribulation; "that ye may milk out, and be delighted with the abundance of her glory.
+For thus saith the Lord, I will extend peace to her like a river; and the glory of the Gentiles like a flowing stream; then shall ye suck, ye shall be borne upon her sides, and be dandled upon her knees.
+As one whom his mother comforteth, so will I comfort you; and ye shall be comforted in Jerusalem.
+And when ye see this your heart shall rejoice."
 That is the best rejoicing, friends, isn't it? your heart rejoicing.
 The apostle speaks of some that glory in appearance, but not in heart; with a simpering and smiling countenance, a wonderfully pious pretension to be very loving, very kind; while there is a dagger at the same time by the side that would slay that very man towards whom they profess that pious feeling.
 The devil is the devil, let him appear in what shape or form he may.
-But when you see what the Lord has done, your heart shall rejoice., Oh, when the Lord takes the heaviness away from the heart, the load away from the heart, the grief away from the heart, the heart then is set free.
+But when you see what the Lord has done, your heart shall rejoice.
+Ob, when the Lord takes the heaviness away from the heart, the load away from the heart, the grief away from the heart, the heart then is set free.
 Ah, say you, my heart is free now, my heart is happy now, my heart rejoices now.
-"When you see this, your heart shall rejoice, and your bones shall flourish like an herb; and the hand of the Lord shall be known toward his servants, and his indignation toward his enemies."
+"When ye see this, your heart shall rejoice, and your bones shall flourish like an herb; and the hand of the Lord shall be known toward his servants, and his indignation toward his enemies." quite in ma appreniate all as it a